 Congress provided $20,000 in 1837 and another $40,000 the following year for a lighthouse to replace the lightship on Carysfort Reef.
 I.W.P.
 Lewis was dispatched to determine the feasibility of erecting a permanent lighthouse on the reef and found three acceptable sites.
-For some reason, however, the funds for the project reverted to the treasury in 1840, and Congress didn't make the first in a series of appropriations for a lighthouse on Carysfort Reef to replace the Lightship Florida.
+For some reason, however, the funds for the project reverted to the treasury in 1840, and Congress didn't make the first in a series of appropriations for a lighthouse to replace the Lightship Florida until 1847.
 Winslow Lewis proposed a masonry tower, but a screwpile design submitted by his nephew I.W.P.
 Lewis was selected instead.
 The wrought-iron parts for the tower were forged in Philadelphia, and then shipped to the Keys.
 Captain Howard Stansbury of the U.S. Army Corps of Topographical Engineers was responsible for erecting the tower.
 Stansbury expected the coral reef to be solid, but test borings revealed that underneath a solid crust was a softer mass of sand.
 Fearing that the soft sand would not support the weight of the tower, Stansbury passed each foundation pile through the center of a large cast-iron disk.
 The piles were then sunk into the sand until collars, attached to the upper portion of the piles, rested on the disks atop the coral.
 In this manner, the weight of the tower was transferred over a large area of the coral.
 Before Stansbury could finish the tower above his innovative foundation, construction funds were depleted.

-… composed of a framework of 9 iron piles, occupying the center and angular point of an octagon of 50 feet diameter and taper from 50 feet at the base to 19 feet at the top.
+composed of a framework of 9 iron piles, occupying the center and angular point of an octagon of 50 feet diameter and taper from 50 feet at the base to 19 feet at the top.
 The dwelling house is the frustum of a cone, the sides having the same inclination as the Piles.
 The floor is 33 feet above the low water, and the house of two stories is 20 feet high.
 From the top of the house to the Lantern is a Cylindrical Tower for a stairway 38 feet high.
-The whole structure is painted Red – except the Piles which are Black – and the doors and windows of the dwelling and roof of the Lantern which are white.The lighthouse was originally outfitted with eighteen lamps set in twenty-one-inch reflectors.
-In 1855, just three years later, a first-order Fresnel lens manufactured by Henry Lepaute and purchased for $22,000 replaced the array of lamps.
+The whole structure is painted Red except the Piles which are Black and the doors and windows of the dwelling and roof of the Lantern which are white.The lighthouse was originally outfitted with eighteen lamps set in twenty-one-inch reflectors, but in 1855, just three years later, a first-order Fresnel lens manufactured by Henry-Lepaute and purchased for $22,000 replaced the array of lamps.
 A revolving first-order Fresnel lens was activated in the lantern room on March 17, 1858, when the new lighthouse on Sombrero Key was established, and the characteristic of Carysfort Reef changed from a fixed white light to a bright flash every thirty seconds.
 On April 30, 1893, three red sectors were added to the light to indicate hazardous areas.

 On the morning of September 6, 1919, Keeper William H. Curry departed Key West for the 110-mile return voyage back to Carysfort Reef, after having picked up supplies and official mail.
 On the night of September 8, Curry anchored in Boot Key Harbor, five miles north of Sombrero Key Lighthouse, as a hurricane was passing through the area.
 No further sign of the keeper was seen until his capsized craft, with its mast broken off, was located several days later about twenty-five miles north of where he had anchored.
-It is presumed that during the night of September 8, the keeper's boat struck an arch in the Florida East Coast Bridge, overturned, and led to the drowning of the keeper.
+It is presumed that during the night of September 8, the keepers boat was driven into an arch in the Florida East Coast Bridge and overturned, leading to the drowning of the keeper.

-A local man by the name of Charles Brookfield often fished near the lighthouse.
-On one excursion to Carysfort Reef, he took along some newspapers, magazines, and fresh meat and vegetables for the keepers.
+A local man by the name of Charles Brookfield often fished near Carysfort Reef Lighthouse.
+On one excursion to the reef, he took along some newspapers, magazines, and fresh meat and vegetables for the keepers.
 In return, he was invited to spend the night at the lighthouse.
-Brookfield recalled that he was just starting to dose off “when a loud groan shook the room and startled me awake.
-I sat up thinking it may have been a dream.
-Then another groan came and I knew it was real.”
+Brookfield recalled that he was just starting to dose off when a loud groan shook the room he was sleeping in and startled him awake.
+I sat up thinking it may have been a dream, he said.
+Then another groan came and I knew it was real.
 Brookfield grabbed a flashlight and climbed up to the lantern room to question the keeper about the strange noises.
-Keeper Jenks replied, “That’s old Captain Johnson.
-You know, he died aboard this light, and he still comes around at night and groans.”
+Keeper Jenks replied, Thats old Captain Johnson.
+You know, he died aboard this light, and he still comes around at night and groans.
 After giving it some serious thought, Brookfield came up with his own theory for the groans.
 He deduced that during hot days the metal tower expanded, and then as it contracted during the cooler nights, it would produce the human-like groans.